jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

-- **Post-Facto Decryption and Analytics**: Decrypts and stores encrypted data for later analysis, such as forensic investigations, ensuring secure handling, and disposal of data.
+- **Post-Facto Decryption and Analytics**: Decrypts and stores encrypted data for later analysis, such as forensic investigations, ensuring secure handling and disposal of data.

 - **Key Management Agent**: Provides a secure interface for provisioning TLS server keys and implementing policies for key activation and